University of Alabama: Student body

-In 2023, UA enrolled a record number of 1,142 National Merit Scholars, making UA one of the nation's largest enrolling institutions of National Merit Scholars.
+As of January 2026, UA has 1,260 National Merit Scholars enrolled.

 Kevin Carey, writing for The Atlantic, claimed that universities like UA "give an effective 45 percent [admissions] bump to the children of the top 1 percent".

 Residential life

-Today nearly 30% of students live on campus, including over 90% of first-year freshmen.
+Today nearly 30% of students live on campus, including over 90% of first-year freshmen (who are required to live on campus unless they meet the criteria for exemption).

 Student government

 The Student Government Association is the primary student advocacy organization at UA.
 The SGA is governed by the SGA Constitution and consists of a legislative branch, an executive branch and a judicial council.

 SGA controversy

 Since its founding in 1914, a secretive coalition of fraternities and sororities, commonly known as "The Machine", has wielded enormous influence over the Student Government Association.
 Occurrences of harassment, intimidation, and even criminal activities aimed at opposition candidates have been reported.
 Many figures in local, state, and national politics have come out of the SGA at the University of Alabama.
 Esquire devoted its April 1992 cover story to an exposé of The Machine.
 The controversy led to the university disbanding the SGA in 1993, which was not undone until 1996.
 "Machine" fraternities and sororities have traditionally accepted only white pledges, with only one documented case of an African American student being offered entry, in 2003.

 Controversy surrounding The Machine reemerged in August 2013, when sororities and fraternities were mobilized to elect two former SGA presidents, Cason Kirby and Lee Garrison, in closely contested municipal school board races.
 Before election day, questions about illegal voter registration were raised when evidence emerged that indicated eleven fraternity members fraudulently claimed to be living in a single house in one district.
 And on election day, leaked emails suggested that sorority/fraternity members may have been provided incentives to vote—including free drinks at local bars.
 As a result of possible voter fraud, Kirby's opponent filed a lawsuit challenging the election results and University of Alabama faculty have questioned whether The Machine has corrupted the democratic process in the City of Tuscaloosa.